 It is important to eat breakfast each morning so that we replenish and balance the blood sugar levels in our body and brain.
 However, it is not simply the act of eating breakfast that is important; but exactly what you eat.

 Eating simple carbohydrates and sugar foods like pastries, white bread or flour products and muffins create a spike in blood sugar and forces morning cortisol to plummet.
 This includes most commercial juices, granolas, cereals, and yogurts so check the labels.

 Plan for high protein, good quality fats and oils and complex carbs to get your engines running smoothly.
 My staple breakfast is organic eggs with roasted sweet potato, beetroot with goats cheese, sauté greens and sauerkraut or homemade baked beans with avocado, greens and feta.
 If i’m on the go its a green smoothie.
 Make breakfast simple, easy, fun and enjoyable and your energy, mood and fatigue will dramatically improve.

 From my own chronic fatigue journey my passion and dedication is in assisting others who are suffering from fatigue and burnout.
 As a qualified kinesiologist and coach my mission is to guide my clients in living a life full of health, self care and a balanced lifestyle.

 So if you are ready to overcome burnout and fatigue, I am ready to work with you!
-Let’s get to know each other with a complimentary 30 minute “Let’s get Energised” session.
+Let’s get to know each other with a complimentary 20 minute “Let’s connect” session.